Aurelien-BENARD/SPYRIT-Page_builder/README.md

 # Installation

-Require the bundle with composer:
+Install the bundle with composer:

 `composer require spyrit/page-builder-bundle`